-- Provides the major commercial strips accommodating bulky goods retailing, automotive and rural services and other commercial uses; - Most established area of small scale industrial development (North of Roper Street); - Lower cost housing stock convenient to CBD and CSU site; and - Newell Highway corridor northward.
+- Provides the major commercial strips accommodating bulky goods retailing, automotive and rural services and other commercial uses; - Most established area of small scale industrial development (north of Roper Street); - Low er cost housing stock convenient to CBD and CSU site; and - New ell Highw ay corridor north-ward.

-- Interface conflicts between residential and industry/heavy vehicles; - Flood area management; - Erskine Street traffic vs commercial roles; - Ultimate route of Newell Highway; and - Consolidation of industrial areas and protection of residential neighbourhoods respectively.
+- Interface conflicts between residential and industry/heavy vehicles; - Flood area management; - Erskine Street traffic vs commercial roles; - Ultimate route of New ell Highway; and - Consolidation of industrial areas and protection of residential neighbourhoods respectively.

-- Capacity to improve role in supporting Dubbo 21 Strategies 2, 3 and 6; - Prospect of rail yard relocation creates opportunities in Erskine Street to: - Improve local traffic flows; and - Improve the commercial environment. - Realignment of Newell to Bligh junction/Brisbane Street; and - Residential/industrial conflict resolution will advantage both.
+- Capacity to improve role in supporting the Dubbo 21 Plan Strategies 2, 3 and 6; - Prospect of rail yard relocation creates opportunities in Erskine Street to: - Improve local traffic flows; and - Improve the commercial environment. - Realignment of New ell to Bligh junction/Brisbane Street; and - Residential/industrial conflict resolution will advantage both.

-- The future role of the precinct will continue to be multi functional, with 3 foci, ie: - Dominated in the North by small industry; - In the South by suburban residential; and - At its southern edge by the Erskine Street commercial corridor.
+- The future role of the precinct will continue to be multi-functional with three foci, ie: - Dominated in the north by small industry; - In the south by suburban residential; and - At its southern edge by the Erskine Street commercial corridor.